 - Understanding maintenance of the human bone marrow plasma cell niche.
 Long-lived plasma cells are terminally differentiated B lymphocytes that reside in the bone marrow in defined niches, where their sole function is to produce protective antibodies.
 While production of antibodies is critical for immune competence, some antibodies are pathogenic, contributing to autoimmunity or transplant rejection.
 Dr. Medina has developed an in vitro culture model that allows for the maintenance of long-lived plasma cells isolated directly from human bone marrow specimens.
 Her lab is using the culture model to identify and characterize critical components of the plasma cell niche to gain an understanding of the basis of the plasma cell deficiency in patients with CLL and to develop new targeting strategies to eradicate pathogenic plasma cells in various disease states.

 The overall goals of Dr. Medina's research are to:

-- Better understand mechanisms of B cell development to boost production of B cells in the aged or after therapy-related ablation and/or stem cell transplantation
+- Better understand mechanisms of B cell development to boost production of B cells in aged patients and after therapy-related ablation or stem cell transplantation

 - Identify immune parameters that can be manipulated to maximize B cell vaccine responses